Among the most common urogynecological conditions, and one that many women find difficult to talk about is urinary incontinence.

 - Unable to completely empty bladder-feels like there is more even after going to the bathroom

-- Pain in bladder or pelvic area
+- Pain in the bladder or pelvic area

-- Problems with bowel function (if checked, please select symptom from these three:
+- Problems with bowel function such as:

 - Accidental loss or leakage of stool